 - 2 potatoes

-- Put on your goggles and have her do the same.
-Ask her to hold the pipe with one hand and point it away from both of you, as well as anything breakable.
+- Have her hold the pipe in one hand and point it away from people, or anything fragile.

-- Help her edge the broomstick slowly through the pipe, pushing one potato plug toward the other.
-Ask her to stop when she is about a third of the way down, and then pull the broomstick back.
+- With your help, have her push the broomstick slowly through the pipe, pushing the first potato towards the second.
+Have her stop about a third of the way down and pull the broomstick out of the pipe.

-- Finally, ask her to ram the broomstick back into the pipe very quickly.
-The plug at the far (“barrel”) end will shoot out with great force.
+- Get ready to shoot!
+Have her quickly ram the broomstick into the pipe.
+The potato at the end of the pipe will shoot out and should travel a great distance.